-Alexa Coe is a great young artist with an special gift for portraying nudity, woman and sensitivity.
-At her studio in Shroedich, London, she has developed a distinctive way of celebrating the female nude with her gorgeous minimalist drawings.
+Alexa Coe is an artist with a special gift for portraying nudity, woman and sensitivity.
+At her studio in Shoreditch, she has developed a distinctive way of celebrating the female nude with her gorgeous minimalist drawings.

 “This boy was the beginning and end of our conversation between myself and the curated by team.
 It feels only right that he has pride of place at the first collaboration with the team.
 Boy, was drawn from a visit to the Tate Modern in London, taken from the sculptures of Giacometti.
 Giacometti, whom was obsessed by faces, believing them to be the source of identity and emotion.
 The face is an important part of communication between each other, how we can read people’s expression, eyes, lips and thoughts.
 Just in the way a phone can bring us closer by offering a communication tool without that visual, there is nothing more validating than looking at one person to another.” – Alexa Coe.